LaRoomy/LaRoomyAPI_Remote_Examples/Base Usage/Nano 33 IoT/StringInterrogator and TextListPresenter/Readme.md

 ## Hardware

-- One LED is used to indicate the connection status
+- The built-in LED indicates the connection status
 - Two hardware buttons are used to add some items to the TextListPresenter

 The example schematic shows the common test circuit - not all elements are used.